 Another question we could wonder about is how all this creative potential of the organism bears upon the question of genetic mutation itself.
 And here we would have to reckon with the same future-oriented aspect we see in every cellular lineage during an organism’s development, and indeed in all biological activity.
 Which is to say that the real question hasn’t yet even been posed.

 That question is not “How does a mutation affect this organism’s fitness”, but rather “How does it relate to where the species is going evolutionarily?”
 It cannot be emphasized enough that this latter question differs radically from that of fitness.
 After all, a tadpole in the process of transforming into a frog — having lost its tadpole organs for feeding and digestion, but not yet having completed the formation of the corresponding frog organs — is presumably not as fit as the fully mature frog.
-But this temporary “unfitness” is exactly what is required for the sake of the future.
+But this temporary “unfitness” is exactly what is required for the sake of a good future.

 Does the Organism’s Life Have a Bearing on Evolution?